 Is confidentiality of identity available?

-If requested, the complainant’s identity will be kept confidential.
-This means that, the GRS will not share the complainant’s identity with any other World Bank staff or any external person without the complainant’s written authorization.
+All complaints will be treated as confidential.
+This means that the GRS will not share the complainant’s identity with any external person without the complainant’s written authorization.

 Is it necessary to produce any evidence?

 Supporting evidence is not necessary to submit a complaint to the GRS but it may help in reviewing and responding to the complaint.

 What languages are acceptable for submitting complaints?